Ardsley Country Club: Founding features

-It had a pool for swimming.
-Members would play the new sports of tennis and golf from the beginning, of both genders.
+According to author Frank E. Sanchis, Ardsley Country Club was "one of the grandest country clubs ever built."
+It had a pool for swimming, and members of both genders could play the new sports of tennis and golf.
 According to Buford, the club was set apart from other smaller clubs by "a massive, hotel-like clubhouse and spectacular golf course.
 It was a symbol of the gilded age."
-Contemporaries included Knollwood in Elmsford, founded a year before Ardsley, and Bonnie Briar in Larchmont.
+Contemporary clubs included the Knollwood Country Club in Elmsford, New York, founded a year before Ardsley, and the Bonnie Briar Country Club in Larchmont, New York.

-Early on, some members would sail from Manhattan up the Hudson river to dock their yachts in boat slips at the club.
-The club also arranged it so that the private train at Ardsley-on-Hudson, now Metro-North property, would match the style of the clubhouse.
-The clubhouse, now a cooperative known as Hudson House, was of a neo-Elizabethan style.

 In 1898, the club held the opening of the Women's National Golf Championship Tournament.
 By noon on October 11, around 1,000 persons were present at the match.

 Modern years

-It became an increasingly family club in the 1930s.
+The club became an increasingly family club in the 1930s.
 Between 1935 and 1965, many of the club's members and their families lived in the nearby Ardsley Park area.

 In 1935, many of the old furnishings were sold for low prices at auction.
-The original Ardsley clubhouse and grounds, once assessed at $850,000, was at the time being foreclosed on for a mortgage of $350,000, with the expectation that the clubhouse would be razed and the property used for country homes.
+The original clubhouse and grounds, once assessed at $850,000, was at the time being foreclosed on for a mortgage of $350,000, with the expectation that the clubhouse would be razed and the property used for country homes; although in fact the Hudson House co-op was built there.

-By June 1966, it had 60 members under president Edwin L. Sibert Jr. In 1966, three new curling rinks were planned at the Ardsley Country Club.
+By June 1966, it had 60 members under president Edwin L. Sibert Jr. In 1966, three new curling rinks were planned for the club.
 As of 1995, membership of the club played tennis and golf, swam, and attended social events on the same site.
-It had 450 member families, with president Harvey Appelle.
+It had 450 member families, under president Harvey Appelle.

-Buildings and their design

-According to author Frank E. Sanchis, Ardsley Country Club was "one of the grandest country clubs ever built."